MGubernick/beer-browser-mg/README.md

 # Welcome to Beer-Browser-MG Repo

-This Repository is for the simple beer sear application, Beans Love Beer.
+This Repository is for the simple beer-browser application, Beans Love Beer.
 This application allows you to browse a variety of beer options, you can search by style of beer or a beer name if you'd like.
 Otherwise, if you're unsure, you can always test your luck with simply clicking the search button and a random beer will be selected for you!

 ## Important Links & Resources Used: